zanix/home-assistant-config/README.md

 ### [Sun](https://www.home-assistant.io/integrations/sun)

-The sun integration will use the location as configured in your Home Assistant configuration to track if the sun is above or below the horizon
+The sun integration will use the location as configured to track if the sun is above or below the horizon

 ### [System Monitor](https://www.home-assistant.io/integrations/systemmonitor)

-Monitors disk usage, memory usage, CPU usage, and running processes.
+Monitors disk usage, memory usage, CPU usage, and running processes

 ### [Tasmota](https://www.home-assistant.io/integrations/tasmota)